3YOURMIND/kotti/www/README.md

 # Kotti Design System

-Design system for new version of 3YOURMIND product.
+Modern design system used by 3YOURMIND products.

 **Keen:** The design should encourage users to use and willing to engage the product.

 **Okay:** It's okay not for follow the foundation, but needs a strong reason to support.
 It's okay break the design principles but only when its the only way to solve the requirement.

 **Transparent:** Making the design easy to perceive or detect, user can process smoothly without being aware of its presence.

 **Timely:** The design need to response and help user finish their task in a timely matter.